protontypes/open-sustainable-technology/README.md

 ## Hydrosphere
 ### Freshwater and Hydrology
 - [Raven](https://github.com/Ouranosinc/raven) - Made to help scientists run hydrological modeling experiments with climate change projections.
+- [RavenPy](https://github.com/CSHS-CWRA/RavenPy) - A Python wrapper to setup and run the hydrologic modelling framework Raven.
 - [hydroscoper](https://github.com/ropensci/hydroscoper) - An R interface to the Greek National Data Bank for Hydrometeorological Information.
 - [WRF-Hydro](https://github.com/NCAR/wrf_hydro_nwm_public) - A community modeling system and framework for hydrologic modeling and model coupling.
 - [rwrfhydro](https://github.com/NCAR/rwrfhydro) - A community-contributed tool box for managing, analyzing, and visualizing WRF Hydro (and HydroDART) input and output files in R.